justin-john/elet/README.md

 ```

 The elet application will listen on port 3000.
 The `elet` will use some configs to set the application.
 It will set config for the template engine and controller, view, webroot directory paths, custom error file path etc in application.
-The elet supports [swig](http://paularmstrong.github.io/swig), [jade](http://jade-lang.com/) and [ejs](http://embeddedjs.com/) template engines.
+The elet supports certain template engines like [swig](http://paularmstrong.github.io/swig), [jade](http://jade-lang.com/), [ejs](http://embeddedjs.com/) etc.
+All supported template engines are listed [here](https://github.com/justin-john/elet/blob/master/docs/home.md#supported-template-engines).
 The npm module of template engine needs to required/installed in your application.
 Webroot Directory serve as holding places for CSS stylesheets, images, JavaScript files etc and statically served files.
 Read more about [config](https://github.com/justin-john/elet/blob/master/docs/home.md#config) on guide.